 Going through the legal motions might seem frustrating, but you will see results eventually and most tenant evictions never reach such an impasse.

 The important thing to understand is that you will face penalties should you decide to take the law into your own hands at any point and fail to do the right thing by your tenants according to the relevant legislation in your jurisdiction.

-If you or your managing agent neglect to issue the correct notice to vacate for instance, the tenant may take you to Tribunal to claim compensation.
+If your managing agent neglects to issue the correct notice to vacate, for instance, the tenant may take you to Tribunal to claim compensation.

-In that case, you will have to issue a correct notice to vacate with correct time frames in place, which of course will delay the vacate process.
+In that case, you will have to issue a correction notice to vacate with the correct time frames in place, which of course will delay the vacating process.